jzevin/tiny-component-poc/README.md

 ### Check out the [demo](https://phillydesignr.github.io/tiny-component-poc/)

 > **Note:** of course there are inefficiencies and things that could be improved... it's just a poc done in a couple hours.

+- each component has a semi-isolated scope with own controller
+- isolated styles by appending component selector to the component style

+Things I want to explore or improve
+- ShadowDom
+- Scope change detection
+- Improved template binding
+- Global render function
+- Better scope isolation